openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 The Application Champion is a member of the CPC who commits to do the following:

-1. Provide weekly update to the applicant on progression through the process.
+1. Provide weekly update to the Applicant on progression through the process.
-1. Be available to answer questions from the applicant.
+1. Be available to answer questions from the Applicant.
-1. Advocate on behalf of the project applying.
+1. Advocate on behalf of the Project applying.
-1. Help to explain why the project is a good fit.
+1. Help to explain why the Project is a good fit.
-1. Help the application manager when needed.
+1. Help the Application Manager when needed.

 #### Process